Eirbware/com.eirb.fr/README.md

 ## 📦 Deploy and run in production

+1. The two entrypoints files are the `docker-compose.yml` and the `Dockerfile`, at the root of the repository.

-1. Be sure that all the sources files and the frontend built assets are available with the docker files as in the file tree below
+2. In their directory on the remote machine, be sure that the sources files and the built assets of the frontend are available, like in the file tree below:

     ```sh
     # All the files below are required